UWPCE-PythonCert/ProgrammingInPython/source/exercises/trigrams/trigrams.rst

 Now you've got some words to play with.
 Once you think you've got it working, try a bit longer piece of text.
 But this will do for now, and it's small and simple enough that you can immediately see if your code is working.

-You will find that example in the test file, so we can write tests agains it:
+You will find that example in the test file, so we can write tests against it:

 .. code-block:: python